JackMcClellan/Base-Power-Site-Survey-Tool/README.md

 ## Testing

 The application includes comprehensive test image sets in the `test_images/` directory for validating AI analysis across all survey steps.

+### User Testing Page

+For simplified user testing, the application includes a dedicated `/user-test` page that:
+- **Auto-generates** a unique survey UUID on each visit
+- **Automatically redirects** to `/survey/[uuid]`
+- **No manual UUID required** - testers simply visit `/user-test`

+This is ideal for user testing sessions where you want participants to quickly start a new survey without technical setup.

 ### Mobile Testing with HTTPS